 This stretch can help keep your hips healthy, mobile, and loose.
-Perform this after your warm-up or post-workout and you will thank yourself!
+Perform this after your workout or throughout the day and you will thank yourself!

 To do this, begin by laying on your back with your knees bent and your feet flat on the floor.
-Cross your right ankle over your left knee and bring in your left knee towards your chest.
+Cross your right ankle over your left knee and grab your left knee pulling it towards your chest.
 Grab your left knee pull it towards your chest to deepen the stretch.
-Hold for at least 5-10 seconds and then release.
-Make sure your breath while doing this.
+Hold for at least 30 seconds and then release.
+Make sure you breath while doing this.
 Repeat on your left side.
 Repeat this at least 3 times.

 7. Pigeon Stretch

 The pigeon stretch or pigeon pose is a yoga pose that is very helpful for stretching your hips.
 It can increase your flexibility of the hip flexors, release any tension in the lower back and keep you mobile.